bhahn16/caisplusplus.github.io/_posts/2018-05-02-GAN-blogpost-application.md

 **Checkpoint Question 1: I only**

 I is true because the generator will manipulate whatever data it is given into the appropriate output.
-It doesn't matter if the fibonacci sequence or random static is fed in, they both carry no meaning to a machine.
+It doesn't matter if the fibonacci sequence or random numbers are fed in, they both carry no meaning to a machine.
 It is simply a starting point.

 II is false because the generator can upscale low-dimensional input into high-dimensional input.
 Given random input with dimensionality 10, there are many different ways to scale it up to a 784-dimensional image.
 Note that the input dimensionality cannot be greater than the output dimensionality.